-Audit logs SHALL be retained for at least eighteen (18) months and MUST be retained in the manner described below.
+Audit logs SHALL be retained for at least two (2) years and MUST be retained in the manner described below.
 For the RA, a system administrator other than the RA SHALL be responsible for managing the audit log.

 5.4.4.
 Protection of audit log